amnasheza19/CTF-Writeups/PicoCTF/RiddleRegistry-C1.md

-# 🏁 PicoCTF Writeup — RiddleRegistry
+# 🏁 PicoCTF Writeup — RiddleRegistry (Hidden Confidential Document)

 ## 🏷 Category:
-Digital Forensics
+- Digital Forensics
-Level - Easy
+- Level - Easy

 ## 🎯 Objective:
 The objective of this challenge was to analyze a provided PDF file and uncover the hidden flag within its metadata.